antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 }
 ```

 The `UseSOAPEndpoint` call we added to the `Configure` method in our test host's Startup.cs file will need updated to point to this new type: `app.UseSOAPEndpoint<CalculatorService>("/CalculatorService.svc", new BasicHttpBinding());`.
 Note that we've also created an HttpBinding (to get a message encoder from).
-To use `BasicHttpBinding`, we will need to add .NET Core references to `System.ServiceModel.Http` and `System.Net.Security` in the `project.json` file.
+To use `BasicHttpBinding`, we will need to add .NET Core references to `System.ServiceModel.Http` and `System.Net.Security` in the  test app's `project.json` file.

 Also, since the instance of our service is created with dependency injection, the following line will need added to the `ConfigureServices` method in our host's startup.cs file: `services.AddSingleton<CalculatorService>();`